tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

   - F vs. T - Motivations
     - Warm vs. Cool
     - The source of most difficulties between people
 - Strong preferences:
   - Meyers-Briggs warns repeatedly that a strong supporting function is essential
 - Jobs frequently require us to be more logical than emotional
   - E.g., require working with things when someone would prefer to work with people
+- Want to disrupt stereotypes based on demographics
+- Sick of the voice in my head that categorizes and judges others based on superficial BS

 ## My Theories